Week 4 of Pregnancy

 Key Takeaways at Week 4

-• Positive pregnancy test likely; embryo starts forming critical organs.
+• A positive pregnancy test is likely; the embryo starts forming critical organs.

 • That is not yet an embryo.
-Right now, you have a blastocyst developing.
+Right now, you are developing a blastocyte.
 It is a ball of cells with a delicate inner shell and a tough outer shell.
-The inner shell will be where the embryo—the future mini-you—develops; the outer shell implants in your uterus and will become the placenta.
+The inner shell will be where the embryo develops; the outer shell implants in your uterus and will become the placenta.

 • This week the blastocyst settles within your uterus.
 The embryo will be nourished by the thick, ready-made lining.